Benjamin144/Include-Me/README.md

 **This is my 3rd Milestone project covering: Data-Centric Development - Code Institute**

-# Welcome to R.O.I.D aka Return on Investment Tool for the 'MMORPG' gaming Commnity
+# Welcome to R.O.I.D for the 'MMORPG' gaming Commnity

 ## Contents
 - [Introduction](#joe-roberts-super-arenas---second-milestone-project)